SteveNikkola/token-vault/README.md

 Contains tests for the project.

 * `TokenVaultTesting.ts`: All tests for the `TokenVault` are contained in this file.
-Testing is done via Hardhat's typically testing approach/libraries, which are detailed [here](https://hardhat.org/hardhat-runner/docs/guides/test-contracts).
+Testing is done via Hardhat's typical testing approach/libraries, which are detailed [here](https://hardhat.org/hardhat-runner/docs/guides/test-contracts).

 _scripts_